0xProject/0x-docs/docs/0x-price-api/api-references/get-swap-v1-price.md

 # GET /swap/v1/price

-`/swap/v1/price` can be used to acquire real-time DEX prices for token pairs.

-The Price API lets you find real-time prices of **any market pair**, which you specify via the `sellToken` and `buyToken` parameters.
+`/swap/v1/price` can be used to acquire real-time prices of **any market pair**, which you specify via the `sellToken` and `buyToken` parameters.

 **If you’re trying to fetch the equivalent USD price of a token**, we recommend using a stablecoin as `sellToken` with an arbitrarily low amount.
 For example, set `sellToken = 0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48` for USDC on Ethereum and `sellAmount = 10000000` for 10 USDC.
-This will give you the price of the token in USD terms. **Beware:** this is subject to the risk that the stablecoin may depeg.
+This will give you the price of the token in USD terms.
+See the [example query](/0x-price-api/api-references/get-swap-v1-price#example). **Beware:** this is subject to the risk that the stablecoin may depeg.

 :::info
 Price API is in beta.
 Its recommended use is for checking prices, not be be used for trading purposes.
 For example, if you plan to use this in a trading workflow that is triggered by price changes of USDC, be aware this is subject to the risk that the stablecoin may depeg.
 :::

-### Request
+## Request

 | **Query Param**   | **Description**                                                                                                                                                                                                                                                                                                                                                                                                            | **Example**                                          |
 | ----------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------- |